kedweber/wordpress_theme_tut/README.md

 #### Child Theme Creation Specifics

-Here is the link to the [official and more detailed documentation on creating Child Themes][child themes](http://codex.wordpress.org/Child_Themes).
+Here is the link to the [official and more detailed documentation on creating Child Themes](http://codex.wordpress.org/Child_Themes).

 ##### style.css